Jerry191202/Swin-Fuse/README.md

 # Swin-Fuse: Deep learning segmentation for 3D FIB-SEM data of porous cathode materials using fused image inputs

 **Swin-Fuse** is a deep learning pipeline based on the Swin Transformer to segment FIB-SEM data of a lithium cobalt oxide electrode, utilizing fused secondary electron (SE) and backscattered electron (BSE) images.
-The main codes are forked from [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) and [${\rm StyTr^2}$](https://github.com/diyiiyiii/StyTR-2) with essential enhancement and bug fixes.
+The main codes are forked from [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) and [StyTR-2](https://github.com/diyiiyiii/StyTR-2) with essential enhancement and bug fixes.

 ## Prerequisites